gbuesing/node-lambda-template/README.md

 aws_access_key_id = ABC123
 ```

 You'll also need to create a role for your lambda, with ```AWSLambdaBasicExecutionRole``` policy attached.
-You can do this in Amazon Console > IAM > Roles.
+You can do this in AWS Console > IAM > Roles.

 Put the ARN for this role in ```lambda-config.js```.
 The ARN should look something like: ```arn:aws:iam::123456789012:role/myRole```